04 Sep Samuel Okoronkwo’s Advice on how to Prosper Within Supply Chain

 Contractual Risk Assessment It is prudent to assess the likely risks in any contractual relationship before entering that relationship rather than afterwards.
 Proper understanding of the proposed contract terms and conditions is therefore an essential first step.
 Although subcontractors are less cautious in recessionary times than during the recovery, there is never an excuse for inadequate understanding of the contractual risk burden.

-The level of commercial risk in subcontracts are neither zero nor 100%.
+According to Samuel Okoronkwo, the level of commercial risk in subcontracts are neither zero nor 100%.
 They are somewhere in between and the additional objective must include ascertaining the principal contractors financial, personnel and project management ability to deliver the project.
 Subcontractors must then price into the tender their level of tolerable of risk.

 Subcontractors must also clearly identify the thresholds below which they cannot operate and must obtain proper advice on how to legally exit a subcontract that can no longer be performed.